danielrousseaug/aqassure/README.md

-# AQ Assure: CNN for Air Quality Prediction
+AQ Assure: CNN for Air Quality Prediction

 ## Overview
 AQ Assure is a convolutional neural network (CNN) model designed to predict air quality by analyzing satellite images and weather data.
-The model aims to provide accurate PM2.5 level predictions, helping individuals, particularly those with respiratory conditions, plan outdoor activities based on air pollution levels.
+The model aims to provide accurate PM2.5 level predictions, helping individuals, particularly those with respiratory conditions, plan outdoor activities based on air pollution levels

 ## Motivation
 Growing up with asthma in Monterrey, Mexico, where air pollution is a significant concern, inspired the development of this project.
 The goal is to create a predictive tool that informs users about air quality, aiding individuals in making health-conscious decisions regarding outdoor activities.